1. Having an identity is a right

 In Scotland, the Age of Legal Capacity (Scotland) Act 1991 grants certain legal rights to young people at the age of 16 which are not granted to young people in the rest of the UK until they are 18.

-Article 16 guarantees you the right to not have your privacy, family, home or correspondence interfered with, unless there is good reason or a legal necessity (e.g. there is concern that someone may come to harm if information is not shared).
+Article 16 guarantees you the right to not have your privacy, family, home or correspondence interfered with unless there is good reason or a legal necessity (e.g. there is concern that someone may come to harm if the information is not shared).

-Privacy can take lots of forms, for example you should be able to speak to your doctor or a teacher in confidence, and not have your letters or other personal communications opened by other people.
+Privacy can take lots of forms, for example, you should be able to speak to your doctor or a teacher in confidence (there are some cases where they may need to share information with other people, for example, if they believe you to be in danger), and not have your letters or other personal communications opened by other people.

-This extends to online spaces and your personal data – check out Young Scot’s Digi Aye? page for loads about looking after your privacy online.
+This extends to online spaces and your personal data – check out Young Scot’s Digi Know page for lots of information about looking after your privacy online.

 Article 40 also suggests that countries decide a minimum age at which children can be charged with breaking the law – this is called criminal responsibility.